List of Chicago Fire characters: Sylvie Brett

 In "It Wasn't Enough", her High School friend Hope Jacquinot comes for a visit and stirs up trouble, first by seeking out Severide's attention, despite Brett's warning that it is a bad idea to get involved with him as he is recovering from the death of his girlfriend.
 Then Hopes gets an office position working at the bullpen and Connie warns Brett that there are rumors that Hope had stolen money from her last employer.
 Hope says it was a misunderstanding following a bad break-up.
 Then she purposefully misplaces Stella Kidd's payment only so she can appear to come out as the hero in the situation, gaining Stella's favor.
 Hope forges a signature to get Kidd transferred to CFD's Public Relations Department to get her out of Firehouse 51 and away from Severide.
 Casey and Chief Boden find out, and she gets fired.
 Afterwards, Sylvie tells her to go back to Fowlerton and that she doesn't want anything to do with her anymore.
 Brett is very apologetic with her colleagues at 51 for bringing Hope into their lives and all the mess that followed, but people don't hold her responsible nor any grudges over what happened.

 During the season 6 episode "Slamigan", Brett assists Cruz in creating a new firefighting tool since she grew up on a farm and has experience welding.
 This brings them closer, and it appears Cruz develops feelings for her once more.
-He spends the rest of season 6 battling his own feelings for Brett, which gets her aggravated at his overprotectiveness in a few instances.
-In the season 6 finale, he considers confessing his feelings for her, but once she declares how much she cherishes his friendship he decides to keep this to himself and move on from her.
+He spends the rest of season 6 battling his feelings for Brett, which gets her aggravated at his overprotectiveness in a few instances.
+In the season 6 finale, he considers confessing his feelings for her, but once she declares how much she cherishes his friendship he decides to keep this to himself and move on.

 In "The Grand Gesture", Brett is distraught over a stabbing victim who dies in front of her after being stabbed by a mentally unstable man.
 She is seen crying in her car after the call.
 She eventually explodes when Dawson also becomes angry and yells at her when she grabs scissors instead of gauze during a call.
 She is upset at Dawson for being treated this way, and they have a fight right before Dawson leaves to work at relief efforts in Puerto Rico.